-Advisory: Eligibility for ENGL 101 or placement by multiple measures.
-The course is developed following the guidelines and framework for Information Literacy created by the Association of College and Research Libraries.
+The course is based on the "Framework for Information Literacy for Higher Education" published by the Association of College and Research Libraries (ACRL).
 Students will learn how information is organized, how to search for and retrieve information, and how to evaluate information.
-Students will learn to use online and print reference sources, information technology tools, and how to search, not just surf, the Internet.
-Students will learn the steps of completing a research paper, but will develop a bibliography of properly cited and annotated information resources and publish the finished document as a blog item.
-This course is designed to satisfy the Information Literacy requirements that may be found at many colleges and universities.
+Students will learn to use reference sources and information technology tools including databases and the internet.
+Students will learn the steps of completing a research paper, but will develop a bibliography of cited and annotated information resources.
+This course is designed to satisfy the Information Literacy requirements found at many colleges and universities.
 (CSU, AVC)